 I recommend looking closely at the reviews before purchasing and even bouncing your decision off your vet for a 2nd opinion.

-Here are some quick links to some Chewy products with good reviews.
+Here are some quick links to a few products available on Amazon with good reviews.
 Note these are specific to the size of the dog, so be sure you are choosing a product that takes that into account:

 Please note that I selected these three entirely based on their rating – I have not tried these with our dogs, so I cannot attest to their effectiveness.